-October 16, 17 and 21-24 MaConnia Chesser, an actor well known to Berkshire audiences, seen this past summer as Goneril in “King Lear” at Shakespeare & Company, will be performing in the solo show “An Iliad” at the Ancram Opera House.
+October 21-24 MaConnia Chesser, an actor well known to Berkshire audiences, seen this past summer as Goneril in “King Lear” at Shakespeare & Company, will be performing in the solo show “An Iliad” at the Ancram Opera House.

 “An Iliad” by Lisa Peterson and Denis O’Hare based on Robert Fagle’s translation of Homer’s classic, is a modern-day retelling of the ancient tale of the Trojan War, using poetry and humor to converge the history of then with our lived story now in an explosive theatrical experience.

 Gail M. Burns of Berkshire on Stage had a chance to chat with Chesser and Jeffrey Mousseau, who has directed this production and is the co-director, along with Paul Ricciardi, of the Ancram Opera House.

 GMB: Jeff, how did you select this play, what vision did you have for it, and how did MaConnia fit into that vision?

 Jeff Mousseau: MaConnia was working with Paul on our Crystal Radio Sessions during the pandemic, and “An Iliad” was at the top of our list to express what we’re going through right now with COVID and other conflicts in our society, and so when I thought about what I would want to do when we could go back into our space and perform live again MaConnia and “An Iliad” were an obvious combination.

 GMB: I’ve seen a production of this play before, performed by a male actor, and my memory is of the word “rage” which is the first word in the play.
 I don’t think of “rage” as a female attribute, which is clearly a reflection of my own upbringing as a cis straight woman – so I have a hard time envisioning a woman playing The Poet.
 How are you approaching the role?